IshaanSamant/Blog-App/README.md

 # Blog-App
-A blogging application created using ruby on rails , this application allows users to create accounts and each account can have it's own set of blogs. \n
+A blogging application created using ruby on rails , this application allows users to create accounts and each account can have it's own set of blogs.<br/>
-Framework - Ruby on Rails\n
+Framework - Ruby on Rails
-Database - MySQL\n
+Database - MySQL
 Front-end - AngularJS

 # Instructions